This Is What Whales Are Betting On Roku - Benzinga

 - Keybanc has decided to maintain their Overweight rating on Roku, which currently sits at a price target of $165.

-- Benchmark has decided to maintain their Buy rating on Roku, which currently sits at a price target of $305.
+- Morgan Stanley has decided to maintain their Underweight rating on Roku, which currently sits at a price target of $115.

-- Wedbush has decided to maintain their Outperform rating on Roku, which currently sits at a price target of $150.
+- Deutsche Bank has decided to maintain their Buy rating on Roku, which currently sits at a price target of $210.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.